A Curated Visual Journey through History.

 Collaboration with the Chicago Reader

 Over the course of a year, Renata Cherlise teamed up with Danielle A. Scruggs, who was then, the Director of Photography at the Reader.
-The pair worked as curator & editor to create multimedia narratives centering Black life in Chicago, pulling images from the Sun-Times photographic archive.
+The pair worked as curator & editor to create multimedia narratives centering Black life in Chicago, pulling from the Sun-Times archive.

 During the 1960s, in the midst of the civil rights movement against segregation and discrimination, the teachings of the Nation of Islam extended beyond the fight for equality to include racial self-reliance, discipline, and economic independence.